British government survives no-confidence vote

 She has promised to return to parliament on Monday with an alternative Brexit strategy devised through cross-party talks with the opposition.

-There is now an assumption among many European diplomats that Brexit will have to be delayed to avoid a potentially catastrophic "no-deal" breakup.
+But Labour leader Jeremy Corbyn said he would only meet May if she could "remove - clearly, once and for all - the prospect of the catastrophe of a no-deal Brexit".

-May notably refused to rule out the idea when quizzed about it in parliament earlier on Wednesday.
+There is now an assumption among many European diplomats that this can only be done through a Brexit postponement.

 DIVORCE DELAY?